deavmi/homepage/content/blog/guillotine.md

 A future is effectively a handle on a submitted task that continues being run in the background and the future, this *"handle"*, let's you check if it is completed (i.e. what state it is in).
 Perhaps if it is in a state such as `RUNNING` you can continue doing other work till you come round to check it again.

-However useful that is I was more enthralled with the idea of calling `await()` on the `Future` and sleeping my thread till the task completed.
+However useful that is, I was more enthralled with the idea of calling `await()` on the `Future` and sleeping my thread till the task completed.

 ## Executors?
 D?

-There may very well be some library that provides an API similar to that of `ExecutorService` in Java but I decided I would implement it myself to have a library that was nice to user to my needs.
+There may very well be some library that provides an API similar to that of `ExecutorService` in Java but I decided I would implement it myself, to have a library that was nicre to use for my needs.
 It's things like, how does an error get reported back - *"do you re-throw the error or return it in the result when returning from the call to `await()`"* .
 Another question, *"what does the return value look like?"*.

-One of the things that I wanted to get working right away was the ability for someone to provide a task returning any primitive values such as `int`, `double` and so on but also any object type (this was easy enough as you just use `Object` then - the super type).
+One of the things that I wanted to get working right away was the ability for someone to provide a task returning any primitive values such as `int`, `double` and so on, but also any object type (this was easy enough as you just use `Object` then - the super type).
 However, with java there is a conversion that can occur easily between primitives like `int` and the OOP-version such as `Integer`.
 In D, we don't really like generics modelled in the way that Java does.
 In fact we *can do generics with primitives*.

 ### Wrapping functions